Xanax side effects and its strong potential for abuse and addiction mean that this benzodiazepine is typically prescribed strictly for short-term use.

 The number of people treated for adverse outcomes in ER-associated with Xanax use spiked by 172% from 2004 to 2011.

-The confused state Xanax use can bring about sometimes leads to hostile and provocative behaviors totally out of character for the person in question.
+The confused state that this drug can cause about sometimes leads to hostile and provocative behaviors totally out of character for the person in question.
+Less frequently, abusing benzos long-term can cause hallucinations and/or paranoid delusions.

 Some current research hints at a possible link between long-term Xanax use and dementia.
-One study of 2000 seniors with Alzheimer’s disease and 7000 seniors without this degenerative condition showed a 32% higher risk for Alzheimer’s in those who had used Xanax for 90 to 180 days.
+One study of 2000 seniors with Alzheimer’s disease and 7000 seniors without this degenerative condition showed a 32% higher risk for Alzheimer’s in those who had used the drug for 90 to 180 days.
 When Xanax use was ongoing for 6 months or more, the chance of getting Alzheimer’s increased by 84%.

 Ask yourself the following questions: